JovanaT99/BackendChallengeNordeus/README.md

 # Nordeus BackendChallenge
 ## Description
-This is Java Spring Boot Backend created for Nordeus Backend Challenge at Job Fair 2023.
+This is Java Spring Boot Backend created for the Nordeus Backend Challenge at Job Fair 2023.
 Requirements for this backend were to create API that will allow users (managers) to:
-- Get list of active auctions
+- Get the list of active auctions
 - Join an auction
 - Bid on an auction

-Backend should also:
+The backend should also:
 - Generate new auctions automatically every 10 minutes
 - Notify users about:
     - End of auction
     - New bid places on auction they follow
     - New auctions

-*Note: Other systems like: authentification, caching, deployment (dokcer) etc were not required.*
+*Note: Other systems like authentification, caching, deployment (docker) etc were not required.*

-## Implementation overview
+## Implementation Overview
-There Auctions, Managers, Players and Bids.
+There are Auctions, Managers, Players, and Bids.
 Each Auction has one player attached to it, and Managers can join (follow) or bid on that auction.
-With each bid, price of that auction goes up by 1, and if bid is done in last 5 seconds before auctions end, then auction is prolonged by 5 seconds.
-When auction ends no new bids will be allowed.
-Each 10 minutes 10 new auctions are created.
+With each bid, the price of that auction goes up by 1, and if bid is done in last 5 seconds before the auction ends, then the auction is prolonged by 5 seconds.
+When an auction ends, no new bids will be allowed.
+Every 10 minutes 10 new auctions are created.

-Managers are notified about new auctions, when auctions that they joined are ended, and when there is new bid on auction that they joined.
+Managers are notified about new auctions when auctions that they joined are ended and when there is a new bid on an auction that they joined.

 ## Running the backend
-Please edit `application.properties` before running the backend as DB connection details it needs to be configured.
+Please edit `application.properties` before running the backend, as DB connection details need to be configured.
 You can also set SMTP config if you want to use your own.

 ## Endpoints
 Endpoints that are implemented and can be used by Frontend are: